 Can you make more space for books by using flat stacks instead of upright rows?

 As a librarian, I can tell you - yes it'll save space.
 However, I'll also mention that I hope none of the books you're stacking that way will be valuable.
 When books are stored that way (and we've found through sad experience), they can become slightly warped or (pity the poor books on the bottom) the pressure can damage the spines/covers of the books.
+And, as someone has mentioned, access is a problem (and can cause damage if you're not careful when you remove a lower in the pile book).

 As a librarian, I can say that books are meant to stand up, and that the most efficient way to shelve books is by standing them upright, and using adjustable shelves, so that you can shelve the books according to height.
 You will find that books generally fall into 3 or 4 general groups by height, such as paperbacks, the average novel or best-seller, textbook size (11" tall), and oversize.